Tenant fees ban

 A gas safety certificate is extremely important, and ensures that all gas appliances at the property are in good working order.
 As a landlord, you are responsible for the safety of your tenants, and as such a gas safety certificate must be renewed every 12 months.

 An EPC provides information about a property’s energy efficiency and carbon dioxide emissions.
 It is accompanied by a report that gives suggestions and recommendations on how to reduce your property’s energy consumption and emissions.
 It is valid for 10 years from the date of issue.
+From 1st April 2018 it became a legal requirement that all let properties have a minimum EPC rating of E. Landlord’s with properties that are below the required standard must apply for an exemption.
+Read more here.

 We are able to arrange for any certificates you may require in order to be legally compliant.